Get tea in your favorite cup and come on back and click here for musica! It’s Dishes Day! But first . . . say Hello Kitty. ♥

 I designed lots of things for the wonderful 250+ year-old China maker, Wedgwood that, unfortunately, never saw the light of day, until today!!
 Back around 2002, Wedgwood asked for a complete collection of everything!
 Sugars, creamers, cake plates, butter dishes, dinner plates, mugs, tea pots, vases, jars, dresser trays, ice cream bowls, baby dishes, hanging plaques, glasses and accessories too, and pitchers . . .
 I love dishes so much, this was a dream job!!!

-I designed lots of glasses, all kinds: etched, hand-painted with little flowers, cut and colored; and I named them; this champagne glass was “Sabrina.”
-You have to use your imagination to hear the clear bell ring they make when you click them together — to see the sparkle they would have made when held up to the light!
-My ice tea glass was thin, tall, etched, and green; I called it “Katherine” — there was also “Ingrid,” and “Audrey.”
+I designed lots of glasses too, all kinds: etched, hand-painted with little flowers, cut and colored; and I named them; this champagne glass was “Sabrina.”
+Doesn’t she look like a Sabrina?
+You have to use your imagination to hear the clear ring she would make when toasting — to see the sparkle she would have made when held up to the light, how the cunning little champagne bubbles would have drifted to the top to tickle your nose!
+I also designed a tall, thin, etched, green ice-tea glass I called “Katherine” — there was also “Ingrid,” and “Audrey.”
 I named them after old movies and movie stars.

 This is a whistling tea cup.
-When it’s filled with liquid, you can blow the bird whistle; it gurgles and sounds like chirping.
+When it’s filled with liquid, you can blow the bird whistle; it gurgles and sounds like a chirping bird.
+Not made.
+Hello?

 I used lots of words; for example, there was a set of eight cups, each one was a different shape and size, and each had different quote on them; I called them “conversation cups” because I thought they would get people talking around the table.